California Red Light Accident Lawyers

 - Brain Injuries — Victims of traffic collisions typically experience brain injuries ranging from concussions to severe brain trauma.
 These conditions are particularly dangerous, as they might result in long-term cognitive impairments and memory loss.

-- Spinal Cord Injuries – A crash at an intersection could be powerful enough to damage the spinal cord, causing partial or complete paralysis below the site of the injury.
+- Spinal Cord Injuries — A crash at an intersection could be powerful enough to damage the spinal cord.
+Spinal cord injuries may cause partial or complete paralysis below the site of the injury.

 - Psychological Trauma — Accidents in any shape or form have a profound impact on an individual’s state of mind.
 A victim might experience increased fear, anxiety, and nightmares about the accident.

-- Wrongful Death – Sometimes, collisions result in fatalities, leaving families devastated by the loss of a loved one.
-Our red light accident attorneys in California, specializing in wrongful death cases, can help the surviving family members get justice and compensation for their losses.
+- Wrongful Death — Sometimes, collisions result in fatalities, leaving families devastated by the loss of a loved one.
+Our red light accident attorneys in California also handle wrongful death claims and can discuss potential legal options with eligible family members.

-If you or a loved one is suffering from injuries in a red light accident, don’t hesitate to contact our personal injury lawyers in California today.
-We’ll help you pursue compensation for your medical expenses and lost wages.
+If you or a loved one is suffering from injuries in a red light accident, don’t hesitate to contact our personal injury lawyers in California.
+We can assist you in pursuing a claim for medical expenses and lost wages, depending on what the law allows in your case.

 The Driver’s Responsibilities At Intersections In California

-Many intersection accidents happen because the drivers are not aware of their obligations at an intersection.
+Many intersection accidents happen because some drivers are not aware of their obligations at an intersection.
 However, every road user must know traffic laws to navigate the streets of California safely.

 Here’s a refresher on the basic responsibilities of drivers at intersections in California: